 caliente tropics

-Palm Mountain Resort & Spa, located in downtown Palm Springs, offers the best value pricing among the surrounding hotels.
-It's in a fantastic location, and you can walk to everything, so you can skip the rental car (although parking is free).
+• Palm Mountain Resort & Spa, located in downtown Palm Springs, offers the best value pricing among the surrounding hotels.
+It's in a fantastic location, and you can walk to everything so that you can skip the rental car.

 palm mountain resort